BEFORE YOU SIGN UP FOR THIS HIKE:

 Gear requirements: Hiking shoes/boots are always best, and be prepared for changes in weather.
 Always be prepared with sunscreen, bug spray, personal medications (if needed), personal-sized first aid kit.
 Water: I typically take at least 2 liters on any hike.
 Better to have too much, than run out in the middle of the hike.
 If you have them, bring bear spray and/or bear bangers and carry them on the outside of your pack.
 Snacks/lunch.
 Camera, small binoculars if you have them.

-$25.00 Please note this is per person, and in cash.
+Passenger gas share: $25.00 - Please note this is per person, and in cash.
 You will also be expected to pay for a share of a group park day pass.

 I will check the Meetup site for this hike in the early morning of the hike, in case anyone has any last minute messages.

 Waivers: As per the new policy for waivers, I will bring the group waiver form with me to both the Calgary Meetup location and the trailhead.
 You must sign it before you will be allowed to go on this hike.
-You will also be asked for the name and phone number of someone we can contact in the event you are injured or ill.
+You will also be asked for the name and phone number of an emergency contact.
 Please come prepared with this information.